canonical/dns-operators/bind-operator/README.md

 of configuration for all the requirers using the same DNS server.
 It can be deployed on virtual machines or bare metal.

-As such, the charm makes it easy to manage and propagate DNS configuration, while giving the freedom to deploy on the substrate of their choice.
+As such, the charm makes it easy to manage and propagate DNS configuration while giving the freedom to deploy on the substrate of their choice.

 For DevOps or SRE teams this charm will make operating any charm requiring dynamic DNS